dblohm7/dblohm7.github.com/source/_posts/2017-04-07-asynchronous-plugin-initialization-requiem.markdown

 property access on to the real NPAPI scriptable object.
 On the other hand, if a synchronization was performed, the surrogate would first retry the WebIDL object by querying for the WebIDL object's "own" properties, and return the own property if it now existed.
-If no own property exists on the WebIDL object, then the surrogate would revert to its "pass through all the things" behaviour.
+If no own property existed on the WebIDL object, then the surrogate would revert to its "pass through all the things" behaviour.

 If I hadn't made the asynchronous surrogate scriptable object do that, we would